 For many short-staffed plants, competency modeling and training may be far too demanding in the face of daily operations challenges.
 Consulting groups like Noria exist to help companies in these types of circumstances.
 Consultants can provide expertise and effective solutions without consuming the limited time and energy of overworked personnel.
 Once competency models have been created, managers can then make informed decisions on how and where to train their staff.

 Studies show that manufacturers who are at or near world-class levels of continuous improvement and workforce development also exhibit world-class manufacturing status.
-For example, 72 percent of world-class facilities met 91 to 100 percent of their production goals.
-Eighty-two percent had at least 80 percent machine availability, while 85 percent generated at least a 10-percent gross profit.
+For example, 72% of world-class facilities met 91-100% of their production goals.
+Eighty-two percent had at least 80% machine availability, while 85% generated at least a 10-percent gross profit.